Bus operator requirements

 5.3: If there is no serviced organisation data for the JourneyCode with an appropriate operating profile, there should be only one JourneyCode.

-• Errors for step 2a or 2b: “Found more than one matching vehicle journey in timetables belonging to a single service code“
+- Error for step 2b: “Found more than one matching vehicle journey in timetables belonging to a single service code“

 Step 6